OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 - **#FILTERSENSITIVEMODELOUTPUT** (runtime appsec).
 Filter sensitive model output: actively censor sensitive data by detecting it when possible (e.g. phone number)

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 ### 2.2.2.
 Model inversion and Membership inference